LG Wing

-The LG Wing 5G is a phablet smartphone manufactured by LG Electronics, announced on September 14, 2020.
+The LG Wing 5G is a phablet smartphone manufactured by LG Electronics, announced on September 14, 2020 and became available on October 15, 2020.
 The device features a swivel design where the main display can be rotated to form a T-shape, revealing a smaller secondary display.
 It runs on the Android operating system.

 On April 5, 2021, LG announced it would be shutting down its mobile phone division and ceasing production of all remaining devices.
 LG noted the phone would be available until existing inventory ran out.
 This was considered the last LG flagship phone — all other phones after the LG Wing up until 2021 were either mid-range or budget friendly phones.

 Design

-The LG Wing uses an anodized aluminum frame with chamfered edges; both displays and the back panel are protected by unspecified glass.
-The lower screen has a high lubricity polyacetal that surrounds the front panel.
+The LG Wing uses an anodised aluminium frame with chamfered edges; both displays and the back panel are protected by unspecified glass.
+The lower screen has a high lubricity polylectal that surrounds the front panel.
 The top bezel of the lower section houses the earpiece.
 There are two color options, Aurora Gray and Illusion Sky.

 It can be used like a conventional smartphone in its default state, or in any orientation in swivel mode.
 Turning the main display clockwise activates swivel mode, where the main display has a landscape mode showing the date and time, as well as an app carousel.
 In addition to running two apps simultaneously, the secondary display can act as a digital camera gimbal or media controls.

 Hinge

-The phone utilizes a hinge that can rotate 90 degrees.
+The phone utilises a hinge that can rotate 90 degrees.
 The hinge has a double locking mechanism, and is secured by two springs which guide the phone to an opened or closed position.
 A small hydraulic damper allows for more refined movements of the hinge.
 LG rated the mechanism as supporting up to 200,000 uses.